david-cattermole/mayaMatchMoveSolver/DEVELOPER.md

       pieces.
     - Reuse code, don’t duplicate it.
   - Fail fast
-    - Return or raise an except as early as possible.
+    - Return an error or raise an exception as early as possible.
     - Use `assert` calls to ensure expected types are given to functions.
   - Use names to explain to other people.
     - [CppCon 2019: Kate Gregory "Naming is Hard: Let's Do Better"](https://www.youtube.com/watch?v=MBRoCdtZOYg)